-The European Union's EASA is still in the process of forming recommendations for urban air traffic management that it calls "U-Space".41 The US system is called the Unmanned Aircraft Systems Traffic Management (UTM) system and is managed by NASA and the FAA.42 EASA is in certain aspects leading the way in establishing standards, with the introduction of an initial set of Unmanned Aircraft System Traffic Management (UTM) rules for drones.
-The regulations will apply to all countries in the European Union and will go into effect in June 2020.
-While not applicable to eVTOLs, the rules provide guidance for what they might expect.43
+The European Union's EASA is still in the process of forming recommendations for urban air traffic management that it calls U-Space^[41].
+The US system is called the unmanned aircraft systems traffic management (UTM) system and is managed by NASA and the FAA^[42].
+EASA has prepared a worlds-first UTM regulatory package, adopted by the European Commission on 22 April 2021.
+This package will become applicable in early 2023 and will enable the safe integration of UAS operations in urban environment.
+While not applicable to eVTOLs, the rules provide guidance for what they might expect^[43].

-The FAA is tackling this issue differently by abstaining from moving as fast with nationwide regulations but introducing iterative constructs such as the Low-Altitude Authorization and Notification (LAANC) service for commercial and recreational operators to access controlled airspace.
-It has established a Research Transition Team (RTT) to transform academic knowledge from NASA into operational frameworks and is focusing on use-case development, data exchange and information architecture, communications and navigation, and sense and avoid.
-Research and testing will identify airspace operations requirements to enable safe visual and beyond visual line-of-sight drone flights in low-altitude airspace.44
+The FAA is tackling this issue differently by abstaining from moving as fast with nationwide regulations but introducing iterative constructs such as the low-altitude authorization and notification (LAANC) service for commercial and recreational operators to access controlled airspace.

+It has established a research transition team (RTT) to transform academic knowledge from NASA into operational frameworks and is focusing on use-case development, data exchange and information architecture, communications and navigation, and sense and avoid.
+Research and testing will identify airspace operations requirements to enable safe visual and beyond visual line-of-sight drone flights in low-altitude airspace^[44].

-UTM companies are addressing these challenges by conducting drone tests with government agencies, including the FAA's UTM Pilot Program and NASA's TCL4 trials, which is the final phase of a four-part, multi-year NASA project dedicated to researching, testing, and refining core technologies for UTM.^{45,46}
+UTM companies are addressing these challenges by conducting drone tests with government agencies, including the FAA's UTM pilot program and NASA's TCL4 trials, which is the final phase of a four-part, multiyear NASA project dedicated to researching, testing, and refining core technologies for UTM^{[45][46]}.